 Gett.com is the largest provider of on-demand mobility in Europe — far surpassing Uber — across four countries, 100+ cities, and servicing 7,000 global corporations.
 Gett.com wanted to expand upon their current B2B services with a new and user-friendly platform, so they turned to Sphere Software to help build One Transport from the ground-up.
 One Transport is a web ordering and management platform that provides companies across 1,500 cities and 35 countries, access up to 200,000 different vehicles, from black taxis to executive cars.

-Rebel wanted to develop chat bots that would not only assist their internal customer service representatives but also enhance their customer’s experience while lowering costs.
-However, before Rebel’s chatbot could assist customers, they needed to first enrich its knowledge-base and train the chatbot by utilizing the expertise of their customer service agents.
+Rebel wanted to develop chat bots that would not only assist their internal customer service representatives but also enhance their customer’s experience while lowering costs and came to Sphere for help developing it.

 Gett’s current online system allows them to accept and process delivery orders from their vendor partners.
 However, Gett needed to develop an API-based service that accepts orders from their partner’s disparate systems and places them into the Gett system.
 In addition, this service was required to be implemented as an isolated SaaS with a reporting interface, provide statistics on KPIs, handle 100,000 orders per day, and have a 99.8% uptime.